What is Fake Reviews?

 - BrightLocal: Fake Review Statistics

-A GBP suspension occurs when Google disables a Google Business Profile listing for violating their guidelines — removing the business from Google Maps and local search results until the violation is resolved and the listing is reinstated.
+A GBP suspension occurs when Google disables a Google Business Profile listing for violating their guidelines.
+Removing the business from Google Maps and.